father of the groom speech

 How We Write a Father of the Groom Speech

 Why the need for a speech?

 The Father of the Groom speech provides an opportunity to deliver on several responsibilities expected of this role.
 As one of the hosts of the evening, even if it is unofficial, you are particularly responsible for making the guests on your side of the family feel warm, welcomed and part of the event.
-Simultaneously, you are responsible for making the couple the stars of the show, with special focus on the Groom.
+Simultaneously, you are responsible for making the couple the stars of the show, with a special focus on the Groom.
 The speech is key to fulfilling these duties.

 Remember to rehearse.
 This is a performance.
 The more you develop your speech and rehearse, the greater the impression you will make.
-Confidence through a well written speech is great, but using your voice and your body effectively only comes through practice.
+Confidence through a well-written speech is great, but using your voice and your body effectively only comes through practice.